shurahbeel-t/CMP-Bookpedia/README.md

+### NOTE: Not the same default branch as the parent repo.<br>
+The reason for this is that I want to retain the link to the parent repo while also keeping this somewhat separate.
+The default branch is based off of the initial branch of the parent repo.

+---
+# Fork of [Philipp Lackner](https://www.youtube.com/@PhilippLackner)'s CMP-Bookpedia Compose Project.
+[Video Link]("https://youtu.be/WT9-4DXUqsM?feature=shared")<br>
+The aim of this project is to follow through his tutorial.
+Also; this readme is more for myself to track what I've learned/implemented and what I plan to do with this project.
+- Jetpack Compose
+- Animations
+- Navigation transitions
+- Compose Multiplatform
+- Room database
+- Koin
+- Ktor
+- Coil

+## Platforms tested on:<br>
+- Android (API 33)
+<br><br>
+---
+---
+###### (From Parent Repo)<br>
 This is a Kotlin Multiplatform project targeting Android, iOS, Desktop.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.